Lagrange-Labs/docs/docs/zk-coprocessor/quickstart.md

   alt="Register Query"
 />

-The result is a unique Hash that we will be using to execute our lending smart contract.
+The result is a 'query hash' that we will be using to execute our lending smart contract.

 ## Step 4: Deploy your application